stephenkung/broad_band_equalizer/README.md

-# broad_band_equalizer
+# Broad_band_equalizer on Zynq-7020
-a broad band equalizer implementing GAL-NLMS algorithm and running on Zynq-7020 FPGA.
+A broad band equalizer implementing GAL-NLMS algorithm and running on Zynq-7020 FPGA.
 This is the Xilinx competition project I have done with my friend.

 Here is the code of GAL algorithm part, which is running on FPGA.